NFL Power Rankings Week 16: Updated Standings, Predictions Before MNF

 NFL Power Rankings Week 16: Updated Standings, Predictions Before MNFDecember 17, 2018

-Big wins this week kept teams such as the Steelers, Eagles, and Vikings alive in their playoff run while further complicating the playoff picture for other teams, such as the Patriots.
+Big wins this week kept teams such as the Pittsburgh Steelers, Philadelphia Eagles and Minnesota Vikings alive in their playoff run while further complicating the playoff picture for other teams, such as the New England Patriots.

-Upsets across Week 16 made for exhilarating games for football fans everywhere.
-The Rams were bested by the Eagles, while the Chiefs battled it out with their division rival – the Chargers – and lost 29-28.
+Upsets across Week 15 made for exhilarating games for football fans everywhere.
+The Los Angeles Rams were bested by the Eagles, while the Kansas City Chiefs battled it out with their division rival—the Chargers—and lost 29-28.

-New England only had to win to clinch their division, and instead have been bumped out of the No. 1 seed and into the Wild Card round after a 10-17 loss to the Steelers.
-Houston’s win put them above the Patriots at 10-4, as New England dropped to 9-5.
+New England only had to win to clinch its division, but instead has been bumped out of the No. 1 seed and into the Wild Card round after a 10-17 loss to the Steelers.
+Houston's win put it above the Patriots at 10-4, as New England dropped to 9-5.

 Ben Volin @BenVolin